 San Juan Capistrano is a charming town located in Orange County, California, with the Los Rios district and the Mission San Juan Capistrano drawing in tourists who want a look at old California.
 Some annual visitors have become a tourist attraction all on their own-the swallows of Capistrano.
-Since the 1930s, the Mission San Juan Capistrano has celebrated the return of the small, orange-tailed Cliff Swallows every March 19, after the birds complete a 6,000-mile trip from Goya, Argentina, back to their nests at the Mission.
+Since the 1930s, the Mission San Juan Capistrano has celebrated the return of the small, orange-tailed Cliff Swallows every March 19, after the birds complete a 6,000-mile trip from Goya, Argentina, back to their nests at the Mission.1

-While donors and advisors have not strayed quite as far as the swallows, for those who may have explored other giving options in recent years, there are good reasons to return to an old tried-and-true giving tool-the charitable trust.
-Trusts offer important flexibility and provide a powerful planning option for individuals who want to make a significant charitable gift (average gift size is \$550,000), qualify for tax benefits, and also pass assets to heirs.
+While donors and advisors have not strayed quite as far as the sparrows, for those who may have explored other giving options in recent years, there are good reasons to return to an old tried-and-true giving tool-the charitable trust.
+Trusts offer important flexibility and provide a powerful planning option for individuals who wants to make a significant charitable gift (average gift size is \$550,000), qualify for tax benefits, and also pass assets to heirs.

-In this issue, we provide a helpful comparison of charitable remainder trusts and charitable lead trusts for clients who are contemplating making a sizeable donation.
-There is also a short comparison of charitable trusts with charitable gift annuities.
+In this issue of The Good Advisor, we provide a helpful comparison of charitable remainder trusts and charitable lead trusts for clients who are contemplating making a sizeable donation.